luminus-framework/luminus/resources/public/md/guestbook.md

 As you can see above, we use a for iterator to walk the messages.
 Since each message is a map with the message, name, and timestamp keys, we can access them by name.
+Also, notice the use of the `date` filter to format the timestamps into a human readable form.

 Next, we'll add an error block for displaying errors that might be populated by the controller: